kenflab/LLM-scCurator/README.md

 ```
 ---
 ## 🔒 Privacy
+We respect the sensitivity of clinical and biological data. **LLM-scCurator** is architected to ensure that raw expression matrices and cell-level metadata never leave your local environment.
+- Local execution: All heavy lifting—preprocessing, confounding gene removal, and feature ranking—occurs locally on your machine.
-**LLM-scCurator** runs preprocessing and feature distillation locally.
-If you enable external LLM APIs, it typically sends only compact, cluster-level summaries (e.g., ranked marker gene symbols and brief tissue context), not raw expression matrices or cell-level metadata.
+- Minimal transmission: When interfacing with external LLM APIs, the system transmits only anonymized, cluster-level marker lists (e.g., top 50 ranked gene symbols) and basic tissue context.

-Please review your institution’s data policy and the LLM provider’s terms before sending any information to external APIs.
+- User control: You retain control over any additional background information (e.g., disease state, treatment conditions, and platform) provided via custom prompts.
+Please review your institution’s data policy and the LLM provider’s terms before sending any information to external LLM APIs.

 ---
 ## ⚡ Quick Start